 GASB Codification Section 1800.142, Fund Balance Reporting and Governmental Fund Type Definitions, defines the different types of fund balances that a governmental entity must use for financial reporting purposes.

 GASB requires the fund balance amounts to be properly reported within one of the fund balance categories list below:

-a) Nonspendable - includes amounts that cannot be spent because they are either not in spendable form or legally or contractually required to be maintained intact.
+- a) Nonspendable includes amounts that cannot be spent because they are either not in spendable form or legally or contractually required to be maintained intact.
 Consists of fund balance associated with prepaid expenses (unless the proceeds are restricted, committed, or assigned).
-All nonspendable fund balances at yar end relate to not in spendable form assets.

-- b) Restricted this classification includes fund balance category amounts that can be spent only for the specific purposes stipulated by constitution, external resource providers, or through enabling legislation. \$220,591 in restricted balances at year end pertain to unspent Secure our Future referendum revenues and \$107,912 pertain to the School's lunch program. - c) Committed fund balance classification includes amounts that can be used only for the specific purposes determined by a formal action of the School's Board of Directors.
-There were no committed fund balances at year end. - d) Assigned fund balance classification that is intended to be used by the School's management for specific purposes but do not meet the criteria to be classified as restricted or committed.
-Assigned fund balances at year end pertain to the internal account. - e) Unassigned portion of the fund balance that has not been restricted, committed or assigned for a specific purpose.
+All nonspendable fund balances at year end relate to not in spendable form assets. - b) Restricted this classification includes fund balance category amounts that can be spent only for the specific purposes stipulated by constitution, external resource providers, or through enabling legislation. \$821,389 of restricted balances at year end pertain to unspent Secure our Future referendum and \$338,662 pertain to the School's lunch account. - c) Committed fund balance classification includes amounts that can be used only for the specific purposes determined by a formal action of the School's Board of Directors.
+There are no committed fund balances at year end. - d) Assigned fund balance classification that is intended to be used by the School's management for specific purposes but do not meet the criteria to be classified as restricted or committed.
+There are no assigned fund balances at year end. - e) Unassigned portion of the fund balance that has not been restricted, committed or assigned for a specific purpose.
 This is the residual classification for the School's general fund.

-Committed amounts would be reduced first, followed by assigned amounts, and then unassigned amounts when expenditures are incurred for purposes for which amounts in any of those unrestricted fund balance classifications could be used.
+Committed amounts would be reduced first, followed by assigned amounts, and then unassigned amounts when expenditure are incurred for purposes for which amounts in any of those unrestricted fund balance classifications could be used.